 - This is a good option if you are not worried about lowing your taxable income.

 If your company does not offer a 401(k) plan or if you have to wait for a year to begin participating, you should still be saving for retirement.
 You can do this by setting up a Roth IRA account through a brokerage firm or a bank.
 The money should be invested in mutual funds, and you can sign up for a company who will accept monthly contributions without a fee.
 This will get you started saving for retirement right away.

 Remember that investing for retirement is one of your top priorities.
 It is essential so you can make it in the future.
 Careful planning and steady contributions will help you retire comfortably.
 You should regularly invest in retirement, even if it means you have to scrimp a little bit more at home than you did before you started contributing to retirement.

 The sacrifices you make now will prevent you from making difficult decisions once you retire.
 You may want to consider other investments if you max out your allowable 401(k) contributions.

-If you are uncertain about how to start investing for retirement on your own, you can talk to a financial adviser who can take you through the steps and help you set up an account.
+If you are uncertain about how to start investing for retirement on your own, you can talk to a financial advisor who can take you through the steps and help you set up an account.
 When you are young, more aggressive and riskier investments can help you earn more.

 As you get older, you should move to more conservative investments that are safer since you will not have enough time for the economy to cover if it goes through a slump.
-Try not worry about your investments too much once you have made them.
+Try not to worry about your investments too much once you have made them.